dthain/opsys-sp22/project4/index.md

 file to execute on the printer.  **submit** should return immediately and display a unique integer job ID generated internally by your program.
 (Just start at one and count up.)
 The job will then run in the background when selected by the scheduler.
+Each simulated printer will pop open a window and start drawing.

 The **list** command lists all of the jobs currently known, giving the job id, current state (WAITING, PRINTING, or DONE)